August 26, 2019

 Set goals that have nothing to do with income.

 One of the beautiful things about freelance writing is that you can work for a variety of clients and outlets and write about topics that mean something to you.
 One of your goals for the year might be to get a personal essay published.
 (Mine was!
 Here’s one about my adopted pup, Jackson.)
 Another good freelance writing goal is to break into a new niche.
 I’ve been writing about health for a long time but I’m looking to write more about pet health, personal finance, and skin care.
 (I addressed two of those niches in that essay!)
 Look for ways you can start building up clips for a new niche with topics you’re already covering.
 Here are some tips on how to add multiple niches to your freelance writing career.

-Need more one-on-one help with setting your freelance goals and creating the path to achieving them?
+Need more freelance pitching advice or one-on-one help with setting your freelance goals and creating the path to achieving them?
 Check out my freelance coaching services at the bottom of this page.